 Talking about the word Padava or Padwa, it has been taken from the Sanskrit language word Pratipad which is considered as the first day when the moon appears after the Amavasya night.

-2. Celebrations of Gudi Padwa.
 With the onset of Gudi Padwa, people start the day by cleaning their homes with great devotion.
 Everyone wears new traditional attire.
 Especially, the women folk dress very beautifully in their traditional clothes which mainly include Paithani and Nauvari sarees.
 Talking about food, people generally celebrate this day by preparing scrumptious dishes like Shrikhand, Poori, and Pooran Poli.
+Gudi Padwa is one of the important festivals of Maharashtra, that is celebrated with great joy and happiness.

 Celebrated throughout Maharashtra, Gudi Padwa is a one-of-its-kind festival.
 Mumbai, the capital of Maharashtra is situated at a distance of 1,416, 980, 2,225, 712 km from Delhi, Bangalore, Kolkata, and Hyderabad respectively.
 Let’s see how we can reach here by the following means of transportation.